 A False Pretence?

 - 26 November 2010 HMRC write to MIH (acting on behalf of RFC) with an offer to settle tax due from 2000 to 2003 in respect of remuneration payments made by Rangers Football Club to Ronald De Boer and Tor Andre Flo, based on the outcome of The Aberdeen Asset Management FTT.
 The settlement figure was disclosed at the criminal trial of Craig Whyte as £2,238,559.91.
 A response was requested by 31 December 2010.

-Source: Letter of 23 Feb 2011 para 2 of Ref2 The letter of 26 November 2010 is not available to us but its contents were discussed at the Craig Whyte trial and can be read at Ref 2a
+Source: Letter of 23 Feb 2011 para 2 of Ref2 The letter of 26 November 2010 is not available to us but its contents at the Craig Whyte trial and can be read at Ref 2a

 - 10 January 2011 HMRC write to MIH after reviewing all the case documentation and the side-letters in particular.
 HMRC advise that the computation of the liability would change because the payments would have to be grossed-up, as the players were purportedly paid “net”, as per the side letters.